overington/cv/README.md

 to push the boundaries of virtual production.
 Key projects include:

 **Live human matting project for Omega at Paris Olympic Games 2024**:
-Developed and deployed an advanced ML-based pipeline for live audience activation.
-The project enables participants to virtually race alongside Olympic athletes in real-time, using machine learning for live footage segmentation and alpha-matting.
+Developed and deployed an ML-based pipeline for a live activation with 300+ captures/renders per day, enabling audience to virtually race alongside Olympic athletes, captured by 4 cameras.
+Using machine learning, footage was aligned, segmentated, rendered and uploaded as a user shareable video.
 The pipeline integrates:

--   Pre-processing stage for frame alignment using keyframe finding algorithms and timecodes.

--   Deep learning-based encoder-decoder architecture for generating alpha-matte layers.

--   Post-processing for seamless integration of live participants into pre-rendered virtual backgrounds, resulting in immersive and shareable experiences.
+-   Pre- and post-processing functions for precise time alignment for use with camera selection, editing, compositing and rendering.

+-   ML based compositing function removing background from human in video, with moving background (no green-screen) and compositing them onto pre-rendered virtual backgrounds.

-**Semantic Segmentation and Matting Pipeline for Virtual Production**:
+**Semantic segmentation and matting pipeline for virtual production**:
 Leading the development of an automated segmentation workflow that generates high-quality alpha mattes from raw footage for virtual production.
 Key achievements:

--   Leveraged vision-language models such as BLIP2 and GroundingDINO for object detection and text-to-object prompting.
+-   Leveraged vision-language models such as BLIP2, GroundingDINO and SAM2 for text-to-object prompting, object detection and segmentation.

 -   Integrated zero-shot text-to-mask segmentation methods and refined outputs using generative AI models to create precise,